Right-angled Artin subgroups of Artin groups: Generalized Tits Conjecture and small type spherical Artin groups

 \end{example}

-As we have noted, Theorem \ref{t:koberda} implies that high powers of these elements generate a $\RAAG$, i.e.\ we get the following \begin{Prop} The Generalized Tits Conjecture holds for all spherical Artin groups of type $A_n$. \end{Prop}
+As we have noted, Theorem \ref{t:koberda} implies that high powers of these elements generate a $\RAAG$, i.e.\ we get the following \begin{Prop} The Generalized Tits Conjecture holds for all spherical Artin groups of type $A_n$ with $N$ sufficiently large. \end{Prop}

 We shall also show how the conjecture follows from using the Perron-Vannier representation and property PP (this will serve as a warmup for the other cases).

 \begin{proof}[Alternative proof of Proposition~\ref{prop:conjecture for An}] By Lemma~\ref{lem:PP for surfaces}, it suffices to show that the multicurves that arise in the Perron-Vannier representation satisfy the condition in the statement of the lemma.
 Let $S = \{t_1,\dots t_n\}$ be the standard set of generators.